mckenzielee/Qi-Docs/docs/Compression.rst

 Supported compression schemes
 -----------------------------
-``gzip`` and ``deflate`` compression schemes are currently supported
+-``gzip``
+-``deflate``

 Request compression (writing data)
 ----------------------------------
 HTTP request body content can be compressed using the `Supported compression schemes`_.

 The ``Content-Encoding`` HTTP header should be used to specify the compression scheme of compressed-content requests

 Response compression (reading data)
 -----------------------------------
 Compressed responses can be requested from the REST API by specifying the desired compression scheme using the ``Accept-Encoding`` HTTP header.

 Compressed responses from the REST API will include a ``Content-Encoding`` HTTP header indicating the compression scheme used.

 *Note that specifying a compression scheme through the use of the ``Accept-Encoding`` HTTP header does not guarantee a compressed response.
-Always refer to presence and value of the ``Content-Encoding`` HTTP header of the response to properly decode the response content*
+Always refer to presence and value of the ``Content-Encoding`` HTTP header of the response to properly decode the response content.*